questionmark/qm-oap-docs/src/deliveryodata/attempt.rst

         A time stamp of when the attempt was last modified.
 Set automatically, it cannot be modified directly but a call to the PATCH method on the associated feed will cause it to be updated.

+    ..  od:prop::   Disabled Edm.Boolean
+        :notnull:

+        .. versionadded:: 2021.04

+        If True then any associated Schedule is disabled *for the associated Participant*.
+An Attempt may be disabled due to an administrative issue that requires administrative intervention
+        before the Participant can be allowed to resume taking the scheduled assessment.
+The Disabled flag affects the permitted actions returned by the various actions that return :od:type:`ActionableSchedule`.

     ..  od:prop::   Result  Result

         .. versionadded:: 2017.11

-        This optional field allows you to navigate to the associated Result entity.
+        This optional field allows you to navigate to the currently associated Result entity.
 See also :od:prop:`ResultID`.

+    ..  od:prop::   BranchedResults Result

+        .. versionadded:: 2020.01

+        Assessment branching allows a single Attempt to be used to control access to a chain of Assessments through conditional branching.
+An AssessmentOutcome can be configured to branch to the next Assessment in the chain.
+The Result navigation property always points to the the result of the current (or last) Assessment in the chain.
+To gain access to all the results associated with the Attempt use the BranchedResults navigation property instead.
+The :od:prop:`Result.WhenStarted`
+        time can be used to determine the order in which the results were generated.

     ..  od:prop::   Schedule  Schedule